Aditya27T/first-learn-react/README.md

-## Learn Basic React JS Query of ReactJS
+## Learn Basic React JS and Query of ReactJS